Jennifer Worth: Biography

-Besides her career in nursing and her writing,

-Worth taught piano in the front room of her big family home, known as the White House on the St. John’s Road in Boxmoor, Hemel Hempstead.
-She held regular concerts for all her piano pupils as a target to work towards, where pupils would perform to a crowd of other pupils and their parents.
-An excruciating experience for some of the children performing, but giving rhythm and targets in her teaching of music.
-She also supported her pupils through the musical grades.
-She drank tea ferociously through each piano lesson and could always be heard singing her way from the kitchen to the grand front parlour with her tray of teapots and cups.
-A small dark rosewood Blüthner of Leipzig, grand piano was used by herself, her daughters and her pupils.
-Her piano lessons were classical and gave her pupils sound musical theory.
-To her pupils she seemed very classical and somewhat formal, but she was a deeply talented woman who imparted a love for singing and music.

-Jenny Worth was also a keen and accomplished gardener, with green fingers, tending to the White House's sumptuous grounds and to a vegetable allotment in Chaulden Allotments 400m from her home.

 Many years later she began writing, and her first volume of memoirs, Call the Midwife, was published in 2002.
 The book became a best-seller when it was reissued in 2007.
+In 2007 Worth was honored with the Royal Red Cross for her services in healthcare.
+In October 2009, she received the Mothers Naturally Award for Outstanding book for her memoir.
 Shadows of the Workhouse (2005; reissued 2008) and Farewell to the East End (2009) also became best-sellers.
 The trilogy sold almost a million copies in the UK alone.
 In a fourth volume of memoirs, In the Midst of Life, published in 2010, Worth reflects on her later experiences caring for the terminally ill.

 Activism

 Worth was highly critical of Mike Leigh's 2004 film Vera Drake, for depicting the consequences of illegal abortions unrealistically.
-She argued that the method shown in the movie, far from being fairly quick and painless, was in fact almost invariably fatal for the woman.
+She argued that the method shown in the film, far from being fairly quick and painless, was in fact almost invariably fatal for the woman.
 As a result of the harm done with such illegal procedures, she approved of the legalization of abortion in the UK, saying this was a medical, not moral, issue.